avwsolutions/DOD-AMS-Workshop/workshop.md

 Data querying is easy.
 It is based on the Lucene® engine and accepts full text search.
 In the previous sections you already did some specific field/value queries, like '*type:application*'.
 You can also combine the queries with AND/OR statements.

-To create the awesome dashboard we need x saved Searches.
+To create the awesome dashboard we need 14 saved Searches.

 First look at this instruction video and then create the following Searches.